 Grover was shaking my shoulder.
 "The truck's stopped," he said.
 "We think they're coming to check on the animals."
+The evil voice began to laugh.
+Hail, the conquering hero!
 "Hide!"
 Annabeth hissed.

 She had it easy.
-She just put on her magic cap and disappeared.
+She just put on her magic cap and dis appeared.
 Grover and I had to dive behind feed sacks and hope we looked like turnips.
 The trailer doors creaked open.
 Sunlight and heat poured in.
 "Man!" one of the truckers said, waving his hand in front of his ugly nose.
 "I wish I hauled appliances."
 He climbed inside and poured some water from a jug into the animals' dishes.
 "You hot, big boy?" he asked the lion, then splashed the rest of the bucket right in the lion's face.